 Want to make this cake ahead of time?
 It will store very well in the refrigerator.
 Store the cake in the refrigerator for up to 3 days.
 When you’re ready to enjoy it, simply remove it from the refrigerator about an hour before serving to allow the buttercream to soften.

 Do you love maple syrup?
-Check out my other recipe with Maple from Canada you’re sure to enjoy!
+Check out my other recipe with pure maple syrup you’re sure to enjoy!

 - You’ll love my ‘Maple White Russian’ cocktail, sweetened with maple syrup!